Charlie9009/CI_PP2_UPM/README.md

 ### User stories covered by feature:

-20. I want the user to come to a 404 page if they type the web address wrong.
+* 20. I want the user to come to a 404 page if they type the web address wrong.

 <hr>

 ### Features left to implement

+* In the future I would like to add difficulty options to the game.

 ## Technologies used